kevinfrei/rollercoaster/README.md

 ### TODO:

-* Do some better data validation, and prevent the graph from attempting to draw if the functions are at least calculable.
+* Do some better function and data validation
+* Prevent the graph from attempting to draw if the functions aren't at least calculable.
-* Do something better (**safer**) than using `eval()` to calculate the functions?
-Probably do some validation of the AST and then produce the JS function to be executed.
-MathJS looks promising.
+* Add numeric labels to the graph
 * Make the time be a slider instead of an unchangeable clock?
-* Integrate a better formula editor.
-(The kids are apparently accustomed to desmos.com, and it really is a pretty awesome formula editor.
-  It either uses mathjax or mathquill.
-* Once that's all done, make the thing pretty.
+* Make the thing prettier.
+* Make the graphing canvas fill the rest of the screen
+* Color-code the functions with the graph
 * Tests.
 Tests would be good.